-Reference is made to the announcements of Ronshine China Holdings Limited (融信中國控股有限公司) (the "Company") dated February 25, 2019 and February 26, 2019 in respect of the issue of the Existing Notes, and April 29, 2019 and April 30, 2019 in respect of the Additional Notes Issue (the "Announcements").
-Unless the context herein defines otherwise, capitalized terms used in this announcement shall have the same meanings as defined in the Announcements.
+Reference is made to the announcement of Ronshine China Holdings Limited (融信中國 控股有限公司) (the "Company") dated July 17, 2019 in relation to the Notes Issue (the "Announcement").
+Unless the context herein defines otherwise, capitalized terms used in this announcement shall have the same meanings as defined in the Announcement.

-Please refer to the attached final offering memorandum dated April 29, 2019 in relation to the Additional Notes Issue (the "Final Offering Memorandum"), which is available on the website of the Singapore Exchange Securities Trading Limited as of May 10, 2019.
+Please refer to the attached Final Offering Memorandum in relation to the Notes, which is available on the website of the Singapore Exchange Securities Trading Limited as of July 23, 2019.